felixlopz/next-trackity/README.md

 - [x] Sheer Button Error on MobileNavigation
-- [ ] focus input on edit sheet is open for accounts
+- [x] focus input on edit sheet is open for accounts
 - [x] user confirm close button does not work
 - [x] Can create empty Category
-- [ ] Add Loading Spinner To Update Form
+- [x] Add Loading Spinner To Update Form
 - [x] Fix Table actions in the middle
-- [ ] Move actions and columns from accoutns app router
-- [ ] Close calendar on select date
-- [ ] Create select for category and accounts
+- [x] Create select for category and accounts
-- [ ] Reogranaize folders

 - [ ] BulkUpdate
 - [ ] Keep looking row when update
 - [ ] BulkDelete from csv importation
 - [ ] Look for better error handling with names
+- [ ] Disable Dates

+- [ ] Reogranaize folders

+  - [ ] Move actions and columns from accoutns app router

-- [ ] Migrate Auth System to Custom NextAuth
+- [ ] Implement Subscription Base Systems